 Scammers can be similar to bots and catfish in the sense that they want you to get off of Bumble.
 In their case, it is so you don’t see them scamming other users with their fake identity.
 While catfish often pretend to be someone else for emotional reasons, scammers know why they created a phony account to pad their wallets with your cash!

 Scammers might be from Nigeria or overseas, operating their scams by tricking you into a relationship as they ask for iTunes cards, money wires, pay by mail, and more.
 Or, they might be local, such as the Los Angeles dine and dash scammer, who ended up being charged with ten felonies for leaving multiple women with the tab, when he went on a date.

-Search their email address, name, do a reverse image lookup, and more on Social Catfish.
+How to Avoid: Search their email address, name, do a reverse image lookup, and more on Social Catfish.
 This will let you know whom you’re dealing with and if it is cause for concern or you’re dealing with a catfish.
-If they are still connected to your Bumble account, as a match, report the user to Bumble and send the app any information you have about the fake account.
+If they are still connected to your Bumble account, as a match, report the user to Bumble and send the app any information you have about the fake account to stop Bumble scams.

 Prostitutes and porn sites may use Bumble and create users who direct you to webcam videos.
 These might be bots or someone employed by the porn or webcam site, or even the performer trying to get more traffic.
 Escorts might use the site to lure in people who aren’t having luck finding matches in other ways.

-If you’re still unsure if you’re dealing with a real Bumble user or a fake, go to Social Catfish.
+If you’re still unsure if you’re dealing with bumble scams, go to Social Catfish.
 Social Catfish are experts at exposing scammers pulling the wool over Bumble user’s eyes.

 Don’t waste your time and money, or risk a broken heart!
 Verify whom you’re talking to and if they are worth your time.